rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 ## Database Schema Mapping

 After normalizing the dump, the following entities and tables exist in the clean `dniester` schema.
-These form the core database for the News Platform.
+These form the core database for Phoebe CMS.

 #### 1. Users
 **Source:** Drupal `users`